ChainSafe/gossamer/dot/network/README.md

 [Kademlia](https://en.wikipedia.org/wiki/Kademlia) is a battle-tested [distributed hash table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table) that defines methods for managing a dynamic list of peers that is constantly updated in order to make a P2P network more resilient and resistant to attacks.
+Network peers use the DHT to advertise their presence, and also to discover each other by "walking" the DHT.
 Kademlia calculates a logical "distance" between any two nodes in the network by applying the xor operation to the IDs of those two peers.
 Although this "distance" is not correlated to the physical distance between the peers, it adheres to three properties that are [crucial to the analysis](https://en.wikipedia.org/wiki/Kademlia#Academic_significance) of Kademlia as a protocol - in particular, these three properties are:

 - the "distance" between a peer and itself is zero
 - the "distance" between two peers is the same regardless of the order in which the peers are considered (it is